hsjobeki/nix-types/README.md

 -- └── name is of type [ String ]; This list of actual members is calculated at evaluation time.
 But we know every member has a value of type `Bool`
 ~~~

-`AttrSet with multiple dynamic names`
+### 🤕 Bad practice: `AttrSet with multiple dynamic names`

+> [!WARNING]
+> The following should be avoided.
+> The confusion arises because we're mixing different types of values in a single structure.
+It's like having a drawer with both socks and utensils; it's hard to know what you're grabbing without looking.

 ~~~haskell